zhonghuajin/scenario-based-runtime-context-for-ai/essays/Understanding Multithreaded Behavior： From Inter-Thread Synchronization Dependencies to Single-Thread Problem Reduction.md

 Third, **the coverage of synchronization mechanisms directly determines the completeness of the analysis**.
 If some form of inter-thread communication is not taken into account, then the influence transmitted through that mechanism will become a blind spot in the analysis.
 This requires a systematic understanding of the concurrency primitives in the target language and runtime environment, and demands a clear-eyed awareness of the boundaries of that coverage.

+Fourth, **unsynchronized shared access—data races—constitutes an inherent blind spot of this model, and must be addressed explicitly rather than ignored.** As discussed in the previous section, if two threads access the same shared state without any synchronization mechanism mediating the access, no happens-before edge exists between them, and no synchronization-dependency-based analysis will detect the data flow.

+In practice, this means a choice must be made.
+One option is the *optimistic* strategy: assume all inter-thread data flow passes through synchronization points, and accept that data races will cause missed flows.
+This yields precise results for correctly synchronized programs but can silently miss critical flows in buggy ones.
+The other option is the *conservative* strategy: treat every shared variable that is accessed by multiple threads without a synchronization relationship as a potential channel for inter-thread data flow, even though no happens-before edge exists.
+This avoids silent omissions but introduces a significant number of flows that may not correspond to real inter-thread influence, increasing noise in downstream analysis.

+A more pragmatic middle path is to **separate the two concerns**: use synchronization dependencies to model the well-structured inter-thread flows, and simultaneously flag all unsynchronized shared accesses as a distinct category of findings—potential data races that represent both concurrency bugs in their own right and potential blind spots in the synchronization-based analysis.
+This does not eliminate the limitation, but it makes the limitation visible and actionable rather than silent.

-Fourth, **after the transformation into single-threaded problems, the accuracy of the analysis still depends on the quality of the single-threaded analysis itself**.
+Fifth, **after the transformation into single-threaded problems, the accuracy of the analysis still depends on the quality of the single-threaded analysis itself**.
 This approach reduces the structural complexity of the problem, but does not eliminate all difficulties.
-It merely decomposes an extremely hard problem into a number of relatively more tractable subproblems.
+It decomposes an extremely hard problem into a number of relatively more tractable subproblems—but each subproblem must still be solved well for the overall result to be meaningful.

 ---